 per importer client (IOR)

-Common questions about CAPE filings
+Common questions about IEEPA refund claims

 CAPE — CBP's system for processing IEEPA tariff refund claims within ACE — works in four stages.
 Brokers or IORs submit a CAPE Declaration through the CAPE tab in ACE.
 CBP validates entries, strips IEEPA duty codes, recalculates what's owed, and reliquidates.
 Phase 1 launched April 20, 2026.
 It covers unliquidated entries and entries within the 90-day voluntary reliquidation window.
 CBP targets up to 45 days to process a validated declaration.